 Location: 255 Spadina Road at Davenport Road.

-TTC directions: Walk north one block from Dupont subway station.
+TTC directions: Walk north one block from Dupont subway station on Line 1.

-From Union Station: Take Spadina subway north to Dupont subway station, walk one block north.
+From Union Station: From Union Station: Take subway Line 1 north (towards Vaughan Metropolitan Centre) to Dupont station, and walk one block north.

 These are mostly very small facilities, and can accommodate only a few researchers at a time.
 Be sure to contact archives staff in advance of your visit to book an appointment.